kajananchinniah/Maze/README.md

 # Maze

 Currently, this just contains structs and functions that generate mazes on console. main.c contains sample usage for initializing the maze, generating and then printing it out.
-Note: an odd number of columns and rows should be used for proper generation.
+Note: an odd number of columns and rows should be used for proper generation & there should be more than 3 cols and rows.

 I'm temporarily putting this project on hold.